dgraph-io/dgraph4j/README.md

 [DgraphJavaSample]: https://github.com/dgraph-io/dgraph4j/tree/master/samples/DgraphJavaSample

-## Using the Synchronous Client

-### Create the client
+## Intro
 This library supports two styles of clients, the synchronous client `DgraphClient` and the async client `DgraphAsyncClient`.
 A `DgraphClient` or `DgraphAsyncClient` can be initialised by passing it a list of `DgraphBlockingStub` clients.
 Connecting to multiple Dgraph servers in the same cluster allows for better distribution of workload.
-In the next a few examples, we will mainly use the synchronous client and a more detailed description for the async client can be found in the [Using the Asynchronous Client](#using-the-asynchronous-client) section.
+In the next section, we will explain how to create a synchronous client and use it to mutate or query dgraph.
+For the async client, more details can be found in the [Using the Asynchronous Client](#using-the-asynchronous-client) section.

+## Using the Synchronous Client

+### Create the client

 The following code snippet shows how to create a synchronous client using just one connection.